Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 You say you want to deposit the money so I assume you will be depositing the money into a bank account of some sort that will be paying interest.
 You will taxed on the additonal income the money earns, not on the deposit.
 That is not paying a tax twice.

 I think if you are able, roll your change.
 Look for old coins, they could be worth something more than face value.
-Put that money into a rainy day fund, or a vacation fund, or something you'd really like to get in the future.

 My husband and I are both retired and want to sell natural handmade soap from an online distributor.
 We researched various distributors and found one whose products appeared to stand by it's word (free shipping for purchase over a $100.00).
 We ordered samples and liked the products.